 Effective management means foresight, influence and the strength to wield it, and this should always be governed by you.

 6. Comprehensive project team handover process

-Once procurement, legal and commercial teams have done their bit and the project is underway the project team will often take over.
-The common problem with this is that all the good will and collegiate feeling built up in the initial stages, doesn’t necessarily get passed on when the project changes hands.
+Once procurement, legal and commercial teams have done their ‘bit’ and the project is underway, the project delivery team will often take over.
+The common problem with this is that all the good will and collegial feeling built up in the initial stages doesn’t necessarily get passed on when the project changes hands.

-One way of ensuring continuity is to develop a comprehensive handover process where all pertinent information is passed on, though this is not done nearly as often as it should be.
-Then there is the option of integrating members from the earlier teams into the new project team so that familiar faces can smooth the transition.
-Better still, involving your ICF team in these aforementioned early stages eliminates many of the issues associated with a handover, as their presence will persist throughout the entirety of the relationship, so that nothing is lost.
+One way of ensuring continuity is to develop a comprehensive handover process where all pertinent information (especially the background and context as to why certain key decisions were made) is passed on, though this is not done nearly as often as it should be.
+Then there is the better supplemental option of also integrating members from the earlier teams into the new project team so that familiar faces can smooth the transition.
+In addition, involving your ICF team in these aforementioned early stages eliminates many of the issues associated with a handover, as their presence will persist throughout the entirety of the relationship, so that nothing is lost.

 Knowing what you want to achieve and why is critical.
 Articulating it so that both internal stakeholders and the members of your strategic supplier team, understand it too is even more so.
 Influence your strategic partners to achieve your goals, listen to the right people, minimise contractual ambiguity in favour of clear, informed, agreed and mutually beneficial contracts, keep overall control for critical-friend challenging your project partner in-house, and ensure that every opportunity for collaborative working is exposed and exploited.

 In doing so, you’ll identify and resolve issues far sooner and unlock greater value, drive greater project performance over the life of the partnership and you’ll open the doors to innovations that will lead to true business transformation.